 Contractual agreements between the College and clinical agencies impose additional requirements on students enrolled in health programs.
 These requirements include, but are not limited to, the areas of attire, confidentiality, criminal background check, liability insurance, and substance abuse screening.
 Health insurance coverage is strongly recommended as the expense for treatment of injury suffered during training is the responsibility of the student.

-To progress in the nursing program, the student must meet the following requirements:
+In order to progress in the nursing program the following policy should be followed::